kingchemagnussonhr-sudo/Owasp-hci-cognitive-layer/13-CV00-Adaptativ-Loop.md

 ### Proposed measurement framework: Loop Sensitivity Audit

 A Loop Sensitivity Audit tests not whether the AI system is reliable, but whether the human-AI unit maintains critical distance over time.
-The audit has three measurement components, each corresponding to a loop phase:
+The audit has three measurement components, each corresponding to a loop phase.
+These indicators should be interpreted as partial proxies for loop dynamics, not as a direct measurement of the loop as a unified construct.
+Their value lies in providing observable signals that warrant further investigation, not in providing definitive evidence of drift in isolation.

 | Loop phase | Empirical indicator | Measurement method |
 |---|---|---|